 - Store your CBD oil as you would any other herb-infused oil.
 For infusions made with olive or coconut oil, a dark cupboard away from small children works well.

 - Try adding mint, vanilla or citrus extract if you plan to take it on its own as they'll improve its flavor.
 If you plan to use it in cooking, then you can skip the flavorings.

 How much to take

-There’s two primary ways to take your homemade CBD oil.
-First, you can use small amounts in place of olive oil in recipes like this maple vinaigrette or this beet salad.
+There's two primary ways to take your homemade CBD oil.
+First, you can use small amounts in place of olive oil in recipes vinaigrettes.
 The second way is to take it as a supplement.

 Clinical studies on cannabidiol use a very wide range of doses, with some studies using up to 1500 mg daily (5).
 However, the recommended dose is usually much lower - usually between 10 and 20 mg to start.
 Dosing largely depends on your weight, your symptoms, and their severity.
 So, if you plan to use the oil therapeutically, work with a knowledgable health care provider to pinpoint the appropriate amount for you.
 This calculator can give you a starting point.